jsil/SummerGames/Week2/README.txt

 *		Made View Item more useful															*
 *		Added keyboard shortcuts for saving, loading, debug, modals, and 3 tabs				*
 *		Added animation on experience gain													*
+*		Added enemy attack animation														*
+*		Added ability to use consumables in battle											*
 *																							*
 *	v0.0.2.3 -																				*
 *		Added item drops																	*